pwr-cloudprogramming/a7-zuzaszk/README.md

 I empowered my competencies in problem-solving, that's for sure, as well as patience.
 Also, I deepend my knowledge in terraform configuration.
 Last but DEFINITELY not least, how to define the app architecture using Beanstalk and Fargate.
 Fargate was very pleasant!

 - **What obstacles did you overcome?**<br>
 In Beanstalk, the biggest obstacle for me was just setting up the environment, specifically, making it work.
 I followed so many tutorials, watched lots of videos, went through the previous lists, asked ChatGPT, asked Google, asked GitHub Copilot, and my configuration (which eventually worked) didn't cooperate with me.
-It was pretty clear to follow the tutorials and set up all the resources, and I couldn't really find the mistake in my `main.tf`, nor in the very application.
+It was pretty clear to follow the tutorials and set up all the resources, and I couldn't really find the mistake in my `main.tf`, nor in the very application.<br>
+Also I had a problem with backend working.
+It wasn't connecting to the backend.
+The thing I had to fix was changing localhost to the backend address, and... moving `requirements.txt` to `src/` directory, because without it even after changing the address it wasn't working.
+Also I decided to run two separate apps and environment for this (before I had it in one), to be able to better track the progress.

 - **What did you help most in overcoming obstacles?**<br>
-The thing that *actually* helped me was, well... me, myself, and I. Since I couldn't really find the problem in the configuration, I had to rely on my problem-solving skills, which I applied in breaking down the problem.
+The thing that *actually* helped me was, well... me, myself, and I (and my ability to read and analyze logs).
+Since I couldn't really find the problem in the configuration, I had to rely on my problem-solving skills, which I applied in breaking down the problem.
 I commented out the whole configuration, and began to uncomment it part by part, to see where the problem is.
 So I was planning out the stages, and applying them, and with that it appeared that there was no problem at all actually.
 As I did it this way, I applied everything successfully!

 - **Was that something that surprised you?** <br>
 It's always surprising for me how I repeat the same step over and over again, and it doesn't work, but suddenly it starts working.
 It's so amazing.
 I love when things work.
 I'm never happier than when I can see how the thing I've built works as (not) expected.
 One of my favorite views:<br>